5 Ways to Scale Hotel Operations: Overcome Uncertain Occupancy Rates

 If there is one thing you can count on for 2020, it’s that you can’t count on anything.
 As a result, hospitality has been put in an almost impossible position.
-Due to circumstances brought on by COVID, properties are unable to accurately predict future occupancy rates and plan operations accordingly.
+Due to circumstances brought on by COVID, properties are unable to accurately predict future guest occupancy rates and plan operations accordingly.
 Which means that the industry known for giving travelers refuge, now finds itself in uncharted territory.

 Hospitality currently has to walk a fine line when planning operations.
-If properties are too optimistic and hire back much of their staff, they could face lower than expected occupancy rates.
+If properties are too optimistic and hire back much of their staff, they could face lower than expected guest occupancy rates.
 On the other hand, if properties run on a skeleton crew to minimize costs, a sudden surge in guests could ruin a golden opportunity to bring in new revenue and jeopardize service standards.
 And playing catch up with the trends can be a costly mistake.
 Hiring experienced employees is already a challenge and letting them go can plummet morale and productivity.
 In addition, the process quickly runs up hiring expenses.
 So, what can properties do in this impossible situation?

 In the words of Bear Grylls, “Improvise.
 Adapt.
 Overcome.”
 It is in properties’ best interest to become more agile and responsive than ever when it comes to operations.
-As occupancy rates fluctuate, hotels should be prepared to instantly scale their operations accordingly.
+As guest occupancy rates fluctuate, hotels should be prepared to instantly scale their operations accordingly.
 This includes the amount of staff on the property.
 However, even before the pandemic, staff shortages plagued the hospitality industry (which held a 78.3% turnover rate).
 And future projections aren’t encouraging.
 According to the American Hotel and Lodging Association, 52% of polled hotels said that staffing levels aren’t expected to be restored until almost 2021.

 Time to do more with less.
 To accommodate for fewer staff members, it’s important to give the ones you have the tools to succeed.
 These tools involve a perfect pairing of staff involvement and hotel operation platforms.
-When staff feel acknowledged and included, they are more likely to stay.
+When staff feel acknowledged and included, hotel staff are more likely to stay.
 And once they stay, the features that platforms offer help them ride the highs and lows of guest occupancy.

 Instead of hiring two managers, enable one.
 Allow your GMs & HODs to oversee multiple departments (for example, the Front Office and Housekeeping) and manage several positions simultaneously.
 They can track operations while accessing analytics from various departments.
 Enable a single manager to plan, schedule, allocate, and track work assignments from multiple teams in one place.
 A real-time overview allows them to remotely monitor various tasks such as digital handovers.